qhu217/COSC-499-Individual-GitHub-Exercise/README.md

 Project description:

-    The obejctive of this project is to validate and sort a list of integers or characters entered by the user.
+    The obejctive of this project is to validate user input and sort a list of integers or characters entered by the user.

 Feature #1 overview: